rv314/assist-kit/README.md

 - ✅ RAG Engine using uploaded files or web-scraped content
 - 🗂 Pluggable storage backends (JSON → Redis/PostgreSQL)
-- 🔍 Web Search Agent
 - 🧾 PDF and Web QA pipelines
+- 🔍 Web Search Agent / Other Agents
+- MCP
 - ☁️ Deployable Dockerfile and Installation Guide

+## Research (Planning to include)

+- Knowledge Graph (Neo4j or other Open Source)

+## Use Cases

+Idea to build this framework is to re-utilize it for various purposes / use-cases.
+Currently focusing on building the foundations.

 ---